ForestOfLight/Statistic-Display/README.md

 ### Special Thanks to CommandLeo

-For their Java Edition version of the [Statistic Display](https://github.com/CommandLeo/scarpet/wiki/Statistic-Display) (as an scarpet app), which inspired me to create this addon.
+For their Java Edition version of the [Statistic Display](https://github.com/CommandLeo/scarpet/wiki/Statistic-Display) (as an scarpet app), which inspired me to create this **Canopy** extension addon.